Chapter 4 : I love you too, honey

-“I’ll just clear these up,” Ginny said standing up and picking up all of the empty plates, Amelia stood up quickly to help her but Ginny shook her head.
+“I’ll just clear this up,” Ginny said, standing up and picking up all of the empty plates, Amelia stood up quickly to help her but Ginny shook her head.

 “Don’t be silly, dear,” she shooed her away, “you and James go do whatever you want to do.”

 James nodded at his mum and thanked her before grabbing hold of Amelia’s hand and pulling her out of the room.
 Amelia waited until she was out of sight before wrenching it away from him, ignoring the fact that it gave her butterflies.

 “What happened in there?” she asked him pointing back to the kitchen.